Solar Input Available for Travel Trailers

 The less common amorphous solar modules are only marginally heat affected.
 Most are much larger (per watt), however, more recent (but costly) ones are very efficient.
 These are handy also for curved roofs.
 They are flexible and can even be glued on.
 If doing that consider gluing onto (say) thin aluminium sheet for easing possible repairs.

-Solar input available for caravans – Multiple Power Point Tracking (MPPT)
+Solar input available for travel trailers – Multiple Power Point Tracking (MPPT)

 So-called MPPT solar regulators are often claimed to increase solar output.
 The reality is that they cannot increase input as such at all.
 What they can do, however, is to recover some input otherwise lost.
 They do so by ‘juggling volts and amps’ to optimise watts.